 Waste Tracker for drivers and transporters

-From 1 July, producers of reportable priority waste must use Waste Tracker.
+From 1 July, transporters of reportable priority waste must use Waste Tracker

 From 1 July 2021, drivers and transporters of reportable priority waste must let EPA know every time it changes hands.

 EPA’s new waste tracking system, Waste Tracker, helps drivers and transporters comply with this new responsibility.
 Waste Tracker replaces EPA’s former electronic waste transport certificate system.

 All transport companies must ensure that drivers transporting reportable priority waste have undertaken EPA approved driver training.
 Transporters can use any training course that achieves the learning outcomes and competencies listed within Requirements for EPA Approved Driver Training Courses.

 If you’re a driver or transporter, you must enter the details of each load you pick up into Waste Tracker.
 This includes details such as when you collect and drop off waste.

 In Waste Tracker, you can:

 The business set-up form links your employees to your business.
 It allows you to add your drivers.
 Sole trader drivers will also need to complete this form.

 EPA is receiving a large number of forms to process.
 Allow three working days for us process your information.
 We’ll send you a confirmation email when we’ve processed it.